dantan123/CS50/README.md

-This repository is based on the practice problems from Harvard`s CS50 course on Edx.
-Files are located in the branches.
+This repository is based on the C practice problems from Edx's popular CS50.
+My goal was trying to learn the C code.
+Files are committed to the branches.